mherchel/herchel.com/src/blog/grid/index.md

 ### grid-auto-rows and grid-auto-columns

 `grid-auto-rows` and `grid-auto-columns` specify the height (track size) of the auto-generated columns and rows.
 This can be in in any unit including `fr`.
+The initial value for these properties is `auto`, which sets the height equal to the largest content item.

 ```css
 .grid {